forestgrape/coronavirus/6_prevention_and_treatment/movement.md

 af Geijerstam A, Mehlig K, Börjesson M, et al. **Fitness, strength and severity of COVID-19: a prospective register study of 1 559 187 Swedish conscripts.** BMJ Open 2021;11:e051316.
 <doi:10.1136/bmjopen-2021-051316>

-In this interesting prospective cohort study the authors find that a high CRF at the time of military conscription (about 20 of age) reduces the chances of hospitalization, ICU and death from Covid-19 later in life. //Results shown in Figure 2.
+In a prospective cohort study, the authors find that a high CRF at the time of military conscription (about 20 of age) reduces the chances of hospitalization, ICU and death from Covid-19 later in life. //Results shown in Figure 2.

 #### Rowlands
 Rowlands AV, Dempsey PC, Gillies C, Kloecker DE, Razieh C, Chudasama Y, Islam N, Zaccardi F, Lawson C, Norris T, Davies MJ, Khunti K, Yates T,